ckormanyos/real-time-cpp/readme.md

 or even C++20 support (such as GCC 11) can, therefore, be beneficial for success with *all* of the code snippets.

-In the reference application on `*Win`, the makefiles are aware of a default location for the respective GCC toolchains.
+In the reference application on `Win*`, the makefiles are aware of a default location for the respective GCC toolchains.
 This [toolchain location](ref_app/tools/Util/MinGW/msys/1.0/local)
-has been defined by myself at the beginning of the project Toolchains intended to be located there are used for cross MSVC/GCC builds.
+has been defined by myself at the beginning of the project.
+Toolchains intended for the cross MSVC/GCC builds should be located there (although these are not _yet_ part of this repository).

 Open issues such as [this issue](https://github.com/ckormanyos/real-time-cpp/issues/103) and/or [this issue](https://github.com/ckormanyos/real-time-cpp/issues/108)